-In Alert Level 2, schools are safe environments for children, young people and staff.
-Additional public health control measures are in place to prevent the spread of disease and to support contact tracing.
-The Government’s expectation is that all children are on-site learning at Alert Level 2.
+In Alert Level 1, schools are safe environments for children, young people and staff.
+The Government’s expectation is that all children are on-site learning at Alert Level 1.
 The only exceptions are children who are sick, have any COVID-19 symptoms, are in isolation, or are awaiting the result of a test.

 We recommend getting information from the official Government COVID-19 website rather than relying on social media, or the media in general.
 Families can get advice from https://covid19.govt.nz or by contacting Healthline for free on 0800 358 5453.